mattwcole/gelf-extensions-logging/README.md

 Here the message will contain `order_id` and `order_time` fields.

-#### Global Functional Fields
+#### Additional Fields Factory

-Global functional fields can be added to all logs by setting them in `GelfLoggerOptions.AdditionalFunctionFields`.
-This can be useful when additional processing needed over log message.
-You can register functions on initial configuration by adding them into `Dictionary<string, Func<GelfMessage, object>>`.
+Global additional fields factory, `Func<LogLevel, EventId?, Exception?, Dictionary<string, object>?>`, can be set in `GelfLoggerOptions.AdditionalFieldsFactory`.
+This can be useful when additional fields value need to be calculated by original log message details like `LogLevel`, `EventId` or `Exception`.

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args) => Host